istio/istio.io/content/en/news/releases/1.27.x/announcing-1.27/change-notes/index.md

 ## Extensibility

-- **Added** an option to reload the wasm VM on new requests if the VM has failed.
+- **Added** an option to reload the Wasm VM on new requests if the VM has failed.

 ## Installation